shaik-rehna/Anomaly-Detection-in-Pedestrian-Surveillance-Videos/README.md

   2. Using a pre-trained YOLOv5 model trained on the COCO dataset
 * By fine-tuning on MOT17 dataset alone, the objects other than pedestrian cannot be detected.
 * So the pipeline containing fine-tuned YOLOv5 detector was used for identifying anomalies associated with pedestrians(used for Avenue dataset)
-* Another pipeline containing pretrained YOLOv5 detector was used for identifying wide range of anomlaies like pedestrian running, bicyle and truck ( used for Aveune and UCSD Ped2  datasets)
+* Another pipeline containing pretrained YOLOv5 detector was used for identifying wide range of anomalies like pedestrian running, bicyle and truck ( used for Aveune and UCSD Ped2  datasets)
 ---

 ### Key Features